FarhanMobashir/CLI-app-doYouKnowMe/README.md

 ### how to use

-- This app will props you question related to me (mobashir)
+- This app will prompts you question related to me (mobashir)
 - Answer them as you go through the question
-- Finally when the test ends your totla score will be shown
+- Finally when the test ends your total score will be shown

 ### Technologies used